Preconditioned Chebyshev BiCG for parameterized linear systems: Simulation of a parameterized Helmholtz equation

 \section{Simulation of a parameterized Helmholtz equation}

+To highlight the capabilities of our method, we consider a Helmholtz equation, which describes the propagation of waves.
 Successful approaches for solving the Helmholtz equation have been considered in prior works such as \cite{BaylissEtAl1983,ElmanEtAl2001}, as well as in \cite{Erlangga08,ErlanggaEtAl2004}, where preconditioning was combined with fast iterative solvers.
 In particular, we consider the parameterized Helmholtz equation given by

 where $\alpha(x)=1+\sin(x_1)$, $\beta(x) = 1+\cos(x_2)$, $h(x)=\exp(-x_1 x_2)$, and $\Omega \subset ([0,1] \times [0,1])$ is as in Figure~\ref{fig2}.
 The parameter $\mu$ in \eqref{pde} can be interpreted as a material parameter.
 It is of interest to approximate the solution $u(x)$ for a variety of different values $\mu$.